 Also of interest is that Millersville has more people living here who work in computers and math than 95% of the places in the US.

 Millersville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Millersville is a very ethnically-diverse town.
 The people who call Millersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Millersville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Millersville include Irish, English, Italian, and Polish.